spacetelescope/imexam/docs/imexam/imexam_command.rst

 The user can map the function to any reasonable numpy function, it's set to numpy.median by default::

     report_stat_pars= {"function":["report_stat",],
-                        "stat":["median","numpy stat name or describe for scipy.stats"], "region_size":[5,"region size in pixels to use"],
+                        "stat":["median", "numpy stat name or describe for scipy.stats"], "region_size":[5, "region size in pixels to use"], }
-                    }